ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 These incidents do not fill me with confidence that any government would be able to handle cryptographic master keys securely.

+If the law enforcement services can remotely break into the device of a suspect, then sooner or later criminals will find ways to use the same mechanism to break into devices and steal or destroy your personal data.
+They will know your location, and the PIN for your burglar alarm, so they will have an easy time breaking into your house.
+There is simply no technical mechanism that will allow legitimate access by law enforcement, and which is also unbreakable by people who want to do you harm.

 I'll say it again, to be absolutely clear: *any* mechanism that can allow law enforcement legitimate access to data can *inevitably* be abused by hostile foreign intelligence services, and even technically sophisticated individuals, to break into systems and gain unauthorised access to the